dlkb/Keep-It-Tidy/README.md

 [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/kit/)

-Previously known as Top Tomato

-You can search the tabs by entering keywords into the field.

-Example: power rangers, superman, batman = (power AND rangers) OR superman OR batman
+Search example: power rangers, superman, batman = (power AND rangers) OR superman OR batman

-Press Enter when there is no match to search for these keywords on Google.
+Press Enter when there is no match to search instead on Google.

 If only one tab is selected, pressing Enter will focus this tab.

+You can sort all windows by website.

+You can select duplicates.

 You can close, sort by website, pin/unpin the selected tabs.